uhlmanngroup/MorphoDynamicsPipe/README.md

 A library that uses snakemake to run a morphodynamics analysis on images of cells or nuclei.
 It includes segmentation via cellpose and tracking via btrack.
 MorphoDynamics features are calculated with scikit-image, CPDA chord measurement and other custom functions.
-MorphoDynamics can be run with Docker, mamba, conda or pip.
-MorphoDynamics requires an NVIDIA GPU or Apple Silicon to run the segmentation.
+MorphoDynamicsPipe can be run with Docker, Singularity, mamba, conda or pip.
+MorphoDynamicsPipe works on Linux, macOS Apple Silicon and Windows (using Windows Subsystem for Linux).
+MorphoDynamicsPipe requires an NVIDIA GPU or Apple Silicon to run the segmentation.
 If you have another segmention method you can provide the segmentations in the format shown in the example to skip this step.

 ## Download the repository
 Clone this github repository using